pastly/satis-hsts-tracking/README.txt

   The website files for the hsts.satis.system33.pw part of this demo.

+hsts.satis.system33.pw/redirects/

+  A bunch of files that -- when combined with appropriate nginx rules -- can help one determine how many redirects their browser allows in a chain.

 pastly.xyz/

   The website files for the pastly.xyz part of this demo.